Free 60-Day Trial

 RSS feeds are a popular way of bringing external data into GroveStreams for mashing up with other streams.
 Many RSS feeds are available on the Internet including:

-Weather data Stock quotes Currency Exchange Rates External, 3rd party sensor data
+Weather data Stock quotes Currency Exchange Rates External, 3rd party data feeds

 GroveStreams updates RSS derived streams hourly.